MrBMueller/MidGen/README.md

 The example above shows how a simple chord triad is setup as a template and beeing used in a small sequence.

-> Remark: Events like `1/1<:0_%` are so called NOP (no operation) events since they do not advance in time neither inserting a note, however they instruct the sequencer to set the current timestamp and the current note value for further sequence events.
+> Remark: Some strange looking events like `1/1<:0_%` are so called NOP (no operation) events since they do not advance in time neither inserting a note since a rest is applied in combination with a note value, however they instruct the sequencer to set the current timestamp and the current note value for further sequence events.

 The following example is very similar and shows how to insert a small arpeggio sequence using templates.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img16.png style="zoom: 80%;"  >

 Now one template example demonstrating how to use subsequences with and without sequencer value restoration.
 Actually when we simply concatenate a sub-sequence template such as `" > ^2 ^2 . "`  multiple times, the sequencer will increase continously all note values with each insertion.
-In contrast, if we put the sub-sequence into parentheses, the sequencer will take care about storing and restoring note values when the template gets entered or left.
+In contrast, if we put the sub-sequence into parentheses, the sequencer will take care about preserving and restoring note values when the template gets entered or left.
 Therefore the resulting sequence is totally different.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img17.png style="zoom: 80%;"  >

 The next example shows the effect of additional square brackets around the template sequence and their effect.
-In this case not only note values are strored and restored, but also the timestamp values get preserved when the subsequence get entered.
+In this case not only note values, but also timestamp values get preserved when the subsequence get entered.
 In result, the sequencer jumps back in time once the sub-sequence template has been processed and starts over again from the beginning.
 Therefore the sequence appears now stacked rather than consecutive in time.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img18.png style="zoom: 80%;"  >

 ### additional note attribute data

-Each note- or pause-event of the micro sequencer supports additional (optional) attributes such as on/off velocity values and/or attached controller data series.
+Each note- or pause-event of the micro sequencer supports additional (optional) attributes such as on/off velocity values and/or attached controller data events or event series.
 This way you can easily attach additional articulation attributes to each individual note in alignment with note-on and duration timestamps.
-Note attributes are typically appended to existing event data by additional `_` separations.
+Note attributes are typically appended to existing event data by undersscore  `_` separations.
 For example `" 1/4:0_.75_r.25 "` inserts a quarter note with note value 0 (relative to scale and base note), NoteOn velocity 0.75 and release velocity 0.25.

 #### note on velocity

-Note-On velocities are simply written as floating point values in adition to note events.
+Note-On velocities are simply written as normalized (0.0 ...
+1.0) floating point values in adition to note events.
 If a note event is not specified, the sequencer will repeat the previous note with the provided velocity values.
-This can be useful to shortcut for instance percussion sequences.
+This can be useful to shortcut for instance percussion sequences repeating the same note with different velocities.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img19.png style="zoom: 80%;"  >

 #### note off velocity

-Note-Off velocities are specified as `r<velocity>` floating point values.
-They are rarely used and most sequencers doesnt really display them, but here an Cubase example showing both Note-On and -Off velocities together.
+Note-Off velocities are specified by `r<velocity>` floating point values.
+They are rarely used and most sequencers doesnt really display them, but here an Cubase list edit example showing both Note-On and -Off velocities together.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/img20.png style="zoom: 80%;"  >

-#### controller data
+#### controller-type  attribute data

-Attributes are either single events inserted at the current timestamp in sequence or continous event series inserted along the given note duration.
-Attributes can be any kind of controller, aftertouch, pitchbend, sysex or tempo events.
+Controller-type attribute data are either additional single events inserted together with NoteOn or rest events at the current timestamp position in sequence or a continous event series inserted along the given note duration.
+They are appended to note or rest events with additional arguments in the following format:

+`<duration>:<event>_C<Controller#>_<Function>_<Centered>_<Value>_<Value1>`

+Controller type data can be one of the following event type specified bythe  `Controller#` number argument:

+- 0x0..0x7f: regular (7bit) MIDI controller
+- 0x80..0xff: poly after touch by key
+- 0x100: channel after touch
+- 0x101: NoteOn velocity - no real extra events, but modify existing note-on velocities
+- 0x102: NoteOff velocity - no real extra events, but modify existing note-off velocities
+- 0x103: tempo in % (1.0=>100%) - insert tempo events in track zero
+- 0x104: pitchbend
+- 0x105: program change - makes only sense as single event, but can attach dedicated program changes to individual notes
+- 0x200..0x21f: extended (14 bit) MIDI controller
+- 0x300..0x303: extended (14 bit) MIDI controller GP #5-#8
+- 0x304..0x3fff: SysEx callback functions - only available if sysex callback functions are assigned by device specific packages
+- 0x4000..0x7fff: RPN
+- 0x8000..0xbfff: NRPN

+The Function argument specifies one of the following data sweep shapes:

+- 0: unused
+- 1: linear sweep from Value to Value1 or single event if Value1=Value or if Value1 is not provided
+- 2: full swing sinusoid [0 , 2pi] sweep from Value to Value with amplitude = Value1
+- 3: half swing sinusoid [0 , pi] sweep from Value to Value with amplitude = Value1
+- 4: half sinuoid [-pi/2 , pi/2] transition sweep from Value to Value1
+- 5: sigmoid transition sweep from Value to Value1

+> Remark: If the function argument is provided as a negative number, the data sweep will be inverted.

+The `Centered` argument determines if the `Value` arguments are provided in centered or uncentered format such as:

+- 0: uncentered - normalized values are provided as [0.0 ...
+1.0]
+- 1: centered - normalized values are provided as [-1.0 ...
+0.0 ...
+1.0]

+> The centered format makes sense for centered controller types such as pan, balance, pitch-bend, etc. For other controllers such as volume, expression, etc. it makes more sense to use the uncentered format although there is no restriction for one or the other format.

+The following example inserts a MIDI controller 7 (volume) series along the given note.

 <img src=https://raw.githubusercontent.com/MrBMueller/MidGen/master/img/Example4.png style="zoom:90%;"  >

+The following example inserts a MIDI controller 7 (volume) series along the given note.

 ------